 Rowena and Adolph Baca of The Owl Café in San Antonio, New Mexico took home the win for “Restaurateur of the Year”.
 This is the highest honor a restaurateur can achieve in New Mexico.

 The Owl Bar & Café is a family legacy operating since 1945.
 They’ve received many awards for their historic restaurant as it has become quite the tourist destination, and has even been showcased on the Travel Channel, Food Network, and in many print publications.
 The heart of their operation is their employees, some of which have been with them for over 46 years and if you have visited the Owl Café, you’ve noticed dollar bills attached to the wall.
 The story behind these bills says a lot about the Baca Family.
 They don’t keep that money.
 Every year a few weeks before Christmas, they take down the money and donate to various charities such as NM Make-A-Wish Foundation, Carrie Tingley Children’s Hospital, NM Boys and Girls Ranches, and more..
 To date, they have donated over $30,000 to the various charities.
+Click here for video.

+The Restaurant Neighbor Award recognizes restaurants that are active supporters of their communities and make a positive contribution to the places where they live and work.
 Their charitable events help big groups and individuals–like a Clovis area veteran with cancer, a Las Cruces mom in need of a transplant, and a Shiprock area child born with brain complications.

 Chef Michael is a 15 year veteran of the industry and is being recognized for his passion for innovation, teaching, and developing culinary talents with the next generation of chefs, creating “The Kitchen Kids Inc.” charity that provides cooking classes and guided recipe instructions to children of all abilities.